SMI and Apple: What It Means for the Future of Eye Tracking

-Recent news has put the world of eye tracking – and by extension, biometrics – back into the spotlight again.
+Recent news has put the world of eye tracking – and by extension, biosensors – back into the spotlight again.
 Apple recently acquired SensoMotoric Instruments, a German company 26 years in the making that specializes in eye tracking hardware.

 If a billion-dollar company has made an investment into the eye tracking sphere, then you can expect this to become a big thing – when several other billion-dollar companies follow suit, you can expect this to be world-changing.
-The greater investment, and consequent development, of eye tracking and other biometric tools means that we’re likely to see more and more improvements of these technologies in the months and years to come.
+The greater investment, and consequent development, of eye tracking and other biosensors means that we’re likely to see more and more improvements of these technologies in the months and years to come.

 Beyond Eye Tracking

 But what will Apple use these tools for?
 All signs point to the further development of augmented reality (AR), which involves the integration of the digital world with the real world.
 This is a technological leap forward – of which Tim Cook (CEO of Apple) has stated “I am so excited about it, I just want to yell out and scream”.
 That kind of statement should spark some interest, to say the least.

 It would appear that each company that has acquired an eye tracking company has done so in an effort to primarily bolster their AR or VR efforts, and to provide a better collaboration between human and machine.
 It was only last year that Apple bought Emotient, a facial expression analysis company.
 It seems only a matter of time before other biosensors are integrated into the technology that we use – eye tracking could well just be the start.